LewisHaZ/CI_PP1_WINPEA_2/README.md

 - Favicon

 ## Features
-The Winpea World website is made up of 4 pages & x features.
+The Winpea World website is made up of 4 pages & 17 features.

-Brand Logo & Navigation Bar
+### Brand Logo & Navigation Bar
 - Consistent across all pages.
 - The brand logo can be clicked to return to the home page.
 - The navigation bar is responsive and uses a hamburger toggler for mobile sized screens, it includes the links for each page.